Connector for SAP Business Suite - Developer's Manual part 3 - Integration scenario: Scripting

 Record: 35 = 2000

-If the item data should be entered into a table of an SAP function module, as in the previous example, the script for the loop needs to be changed slightly.
+If the item data is to be entered in the tables of an SAP function module as in the previous example, the script for the loop only needs to be adapted minimally.

 // loop all positions